Elemento-Modular-Cloud/Electros/README.md

 # Electros

+> [!note]
+> If you're trying to run the app on macOS from the `.dmg` image, the daemons will not start.
+This is caused by the
+> read-only filesystem of the disk image.
+You will need to copy it to `/Applications` or any other filesystem that
+> is readable.

 ## Command line switches
 Electros has a set of custom command line switches other than the Electron switches: